cigi10/banking_application/README.md

 # banking_application

-A simple banking application made using C and file handeling.
+A simple banking application made using C and file handling.